Relationships - Healthy or Abusive?

 - Remember, you can't fix your friend or their relationship, but you can help by being there.

-We encourage you to come to Counseling Services in Administration Building, Room 201, to consult, vent, and learn healthy relationship skills.
-Our personal counselors are available for walk-ins M-F, 10am-4pm, and for emergency/crisis walk-ins M-F, 8:30am-4:30pm.
-Please call 408-924-5910 for more information.
+We encourage you to come to Counseling and Psychological Services (CAPS) in the Student Wellness Center, Room 300B (third floor), to consult, vent, and learn healthy relationship skills.
+Our personal counselors are available for appointments and walk in crisis counseling.
+Please call 408-924-5910 to schedule an appointment or for more information.

 Other Silicon Valley Resources